CoinArcade/weam/README.md

 # weam
-A new sub-second latency livestream platform
+Welcome to weam project !
+Weam is a new livestream platform that allows to all to stream on every platform at the same time.
+Enjoy a sub-second experience.